 *Group events: Workshops/trainings for death positive events whether staff development or discussions on the topics of death, dying, and end of life, awareness raising, advocacy hosted by non-profits, institutions, community groups, and agencies.

-*Facilitator for ‘Food for Thought’ Discussion Groups or Food for Thought Cafés– Death Café style get-togethers over coffee and food with the purpose of talking about death and end of life.
+*Facilitator for BEYOND Death Cafés: ‘Food for Thought’ Discussion Groups – Death Café style get-togethers over coffee and food with the purpose of talking about death and end of life.
 These discussion groups are for 18+.
 The discussions focus on whatever members want to talk about or bring up, and/or can be geared towards learning skills/sharing information related to wills, advance care directives, celebration of life ceremonies, and include guest speakers or presenters.

 *Memoir writing and legacy work